-- Source water: Even a local municipal water supply can create high chlorine demand, especially if it contains chloramines.
-In these cases, every time fill water is added to the pool, chloramine and nitrogen levels rise, requiring more chlorine.
-Shocking after fill water addition helps prevent excessive chloramine levels in this situation, as does avoiding the addition of large amounts of fill water at a time.
+Even a local municipal water supply can create high chlorine demand, especially if it contains chloramines.
+When fill water is added to the pool, chloramine and nitrogen levels rise, requiring more chlorine.
+Shocking after-fill water addition helps prevent excessive chloramine levels in this situation, as does avoiding adding large amounts of fill water at a time.

-- Rain and Pollution: Contaminants from factories, highways, airports, and other sources may be deposited in pool water, especially during rainfalls.
+Contaminants from factories, highways, airports, and other sources may be deposited in pool water, especially during rainfalls.
 Clouds sometimes transport pollution over long distances.
-Rain and wind also carry algae spores, leaves and other debris which raise chlorine demand.
-During the winter, stagnant water in uncovered pools exposed to air, rain and snow often develop chlorine demand problems.
+Rain and wind also carry algae spores, leaves and other debris, raising chlorine demand.
+During the winter, stagnant water in uncovered pools exposed to air, rain and snow often develops chlorine demand problems.

-- High bather loads: A large crowd using the pool over a few days can boost bacteria and oxidizable compounds in the water to unusually high levels.
+A large crowd using the pool over a few days can boost bacteria and oxidizable compounds in the water to unusually high levels.
 Requiring all swimmers to shower before swimming can help prevent this.
-Since this isn’t going to be likely most of the time, shock immediately following parties or other occasions where many people have enjoyed the pool.
+Since this isn’t likely most of the time, shock immediately follows parties or other occasions where many people have enjoyed the pool.

 To Eliminate Demand